The holographic dual of the GHZ state: Holographic entropy of the booklet wormholes

 We begin by considering a 3-page booklet wormhole. \cref{fig3-2} shows that the minimal surface belonging to the $i$-th subsystem is the $\mathcal S^{(i)}$, whose area equals the horizon area $A_h$.
 Thus, the entanglement entropy of any subsystem is \be S^{(2)}=\frac{A_h}{4G} .\ee

-The 3-partite entropy is proportional to the area of the minimal tripartition surface \cite{22NEntro,23FunRep}. \cref{fig3-3} shows the minimal surface for 3-partite entropy $S(A:B:C)$, where the junction may reside within the 3-partite entanglement wedge of any subsystem.\footnote{The physical interpretation of the multi-partite entanglement wedge remains poorly understood.} Non-unique choices of the minimal surface add an $O(1)$ term to the entropy, which is ignored in the large-$N$/small-$G$ limit.
-The minimal tripartition surface contains two $\mathcal S^{(i)}$, which yields \be S^{(3)}=2\frac{A_h}{4G}=2S^{(2)} , \ee agreeing with the entropy structure of the 3-partite GHZ states in \cref{eq:nentropy-tghz}.
+The 3-partite entropy is proportional to the area of the minimal tripartition surface \cite{22NEntro,23FunRep}. \Cref{fig3-3} shows the minimal surface for 3-partite entropy $S(A:B:C)$, where the junction may reside within the 3-partite entanglement wedge of any subsystem.
+Non-unique choices of the minimal surface add an $O(1)$ term to the entropy, which is ignored in the large-$N$/small-$G$ limit.
+The minimal tripartition surface contains two $\mathcal S^{(i)}$, which yields \be S^{(3)}=2\frac{A_h}{4G}=2S^{(2)}, \ee agreeing with the entropy structure of the 3-partite GHZ states in \cref{eq:nentropy-tghz}.